andrewthomasjones/BoltzMM/README.md

 Technical references
 --------------------

-Please refer to the following sources regarding various facets of the FVBM models that are implimented in the package.
+Please refer to the following sources regarding various facets of the FVBM models that are implemented in the package.

 The FVBM model and the consistency of their maximum pseudolikelihood estimators (MPLEs) was first considered in <http://doi.org/10.1162/neco.2006.18.10.2283>.
-The MM algorithm implimented in the main function `fitfvbm` was introduced in <http://doi.org/10.1162/NECO_a_00813>.
+The MM algorithm implemented in the main function `fitfvbm` was introduced in <http://doi.org/10.1162/NECO_a_00813>.
 Here various convergence results regarding the algorithm is proved.
 Next, the asymptotic normality results pertaining to the use of the functions `fvbmstderr` and `fvbmtests` are proved in <http://doi.org/10.1109/TNNLS.2015.2425898>.
 Finally, the `senate` data was introduced and analysed in <https://hal.archives-ouvertes.fr/hal-01927188v1>.

 Reference to package
 --------------------